06012021-dotnet-uta/AlainDuplanP1/README.md

 ## Project Description

-Here goes your awesome project description!
+This web application was built using ASP.Net Core MVC to stimulate various users shopping at numerous stores.
+By using Microsoft Entity Framework Core, the web application utilized a locally store database normalized in third base form to information on availalble users, stores, inventory and orders that persists all changes.
+By logging in as an admin, the user is also able to access private user infomation along with open and restock stores.

 ## Technologies Used

-* ASP.NET Core MVC, XUnit Testing - version 1.0
+* ASP.NET Core MVC, XUnit Testing, Microsoft Entity Framework Core - version 1.0

 ## Features